3 recommended wildlife locations.The species listed below are just a selection of those you may see.

 Ideal for viewing: Bengal tiger, Asian one-horned rhino, Leopard, Sloth bear, Gharial crocodile

 Koshi Tappu Reserve is Nepal’s top birding destination.
-In the shadow of Makalu (the world’s 5th highest mountain) it consists of the floodplain of Sapta- Koshi, the country’s largest river, a dammed expanse of open water and a patchwork of marsh, lagoon, sandbank and mudflat.
+In the shadow of the mountain of Makalu, it consists of the floodplain of Sapta- Koshi, the country’s largest river, a dammed expanse of open water and a patchwork of marsh, lagoon, sandbank and mudflat.
 It is one of North Asia’s finest wetlands.

 Where: Saptari & Sunsari districts